Upcoming Meetings

 • November 26, 2025

-• 9:30 AM - 11:30 AM
+• 9:30 AM - 11:30 AM (EST)

 • Portuguese Club, 870 Townline Rd, Cambridge, ON

-Jeff Willmer, will speak to us about A Better Tent City.
+Jeff Willmer will speak to us about A Better Tent City.

 A former Kitchener city planner, Jeff played a critical role in A Better Tent City's development.
 Recognizing the limitations of traditional shelters, he helped co-found the initiative alongside the late Ron Doyle.
 Jeff's expertise in urban planning and municipal governance was instrumental in securing land, navigating zoning and regulatory challenges, and advocating for A Better Tent City as a viable model to address homelessness.